pgdr/talks/inhouse/PITCHME.md

 * We must always try to improve
    * the way we work with software
    * the way we work with colleagues
-   * the way we work with customer
+   * the way we work with customers
    * the way we work with users
 @ulend